fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/troubleshootings.md

 ### 2. **Data cannot be delivered from the Data Generator to the MQTT broker, Data cannot be received by Source.**

-If the Topic name is wrong, it means that you are publishing or subscribing to a Topic not expected.
-Please confirm the followings: `not include spaces before or after the Topic name`, `capitalization is correct`, `no typos`.
+If the Topic name is wrong, then you are publishing or subscribing to an unintended Topic.
+Please note: `No spaces before or after the Topic name`, `Topic name is case sensitive`, `no typos`.

 ### 3. **During developing with App Builder, an error occurs.**